vele616/monorepo/packages/jobboard/website/content/jobs/elixir-developer-contract-dockyard-inc-rKKeU.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/dockyard-inc"
 companyWebsite: "https://dockyard.com/"
-summary: "If you have 3-5 years of production experience with Elixir &amp, DockYard, Inc is looking for someone with your knowledge."
+summary: "If you have 3-5 years of production experience with Elixir, DockYard, Inc is looking for someone with your knowledge."
 summaryBackup: "DockYard, Inc is looking for an elixir developer that has #elixir, #postgresql, #macos."
-featured: 20
+featured: 1
 ---

 ## Job description